-Physical distancing: Staying at least 2m away from others and using masks when needed Listening to and following staff instructions Following and staying within their group Not sharing items such as food and drinks Practicing healthy personal hygiene, such as sneezing or coughing into their arm Washing their hands themselves Using the washroom themselves Carrying all their items in their own backpack Caring for their own personal needs, such as eating, staying hydrated, changing wet socks (with verbal help and encouragement from staff) Co mmunicating with staff: M Letting staff know if they have a physical need (eg. washroom, feeling sick, thirsty) Letting staff know if something is bothering them Tre eating everyone with respect.
-1 Bullying will not be tolerated .
-Respecting the personal space of other participants.
-Engaging in physical conflict with other participants will not be tolerated .
+Physical distancing: Staying at least 2m away from others and using masks when needed AT.
+Listening to and following staff instructions Following and staying within their group Not sharing items such as food and drinks Practicing healthy personal hygiene, such as sneezing or coughing into their arm Washing their hands themselves Using the washroom themselves Carrying all their items in their own backpack . 🗆 Caring for their own personal needs, such as eating, staying hydrated, changing wet socks (with verbal help and encouragement from staff) Co mmunicating with staff: Letting staff know if they have a physical need (eg. washroom, feeling sick, thirsty) Letting staff know if something is bothering them Tre ating everyone with respect. t 1 Bullying will not be tolerated.
+Respecting the personal space of other particpants.
+Engaging in physical conflict with other participants will not be tolerated.
+Discrimination in any form will not be tolerated.